Exciting news. Our app has a new name – Healthily. Learn more

 Gonorrhea is easily passed between people through:

 The bacteria can infect the cervix (entrance to the womb), the urethra (tube through which urine passes out of the body), the rectum, and less commonly the throat or eyes.

 The infection can also be passed from a pregnant woman to her baby.
-If you're pregnant and may have gonorrhoea, it's important to get tested and treated before your baby is born.
-Without treatment, gonorrhoea can cause permanent blindness in a newborn baby.
+If you're pregnant and may have gonorrhea, it's important to get tested and treated before your baby is born.
+Without treatment, gonorrhea can cause permanent blindness in a newborn baby.

-Typical symptoms of gonorrhoea include a thick green or yellow discharge from the vagina or penis, pain when urinating and (in women) bleeding between periods.
+Typical symptoms of gonorrhea include a thick green or yellow discharge from the vagina or penis, pain when urinating and (in women) bleeding between periods.

 However, around 1 in 10 infected men and almost half of infected women don't experience any symptoms.

-If you have any of the symptoms of gonorrhoea, or you're worried you may have an STI, you should visit your local genitourinary medicine (GUM) or sexual health clinic for a sexual health test.
+If you have any of the symptoms of gonorrhea, or you're worried you may have an STI, you should visit a sexual health clinic for a sexual health test.

-It's important to get tested as soon as possible, because gonorrhoea can lead to more serious long-term health problems if it's not treated, including pelvic inflammatory disease (PID) in women, or infertility.
+It's important to get tested as soon as possible, because gonorrhea can lead to more serious long-term health problems if it's not treated, including pelvic inflammatory disease (PID) in women, or infertility.